GeorgeDaoud3/SOFE4630U-MS3/README.md

     ![](images/df4.jpg)

-6. As the service name is a global identifier, it’s a good practice to use the project id as a prefix as **ProjectID-DFSA**, the project ID can be copied from the console.
+6. As the service name is a global identifier, it’s a good practice to use the project id as a prefix as **ProjectID-DFSA**; the project ID can be copied from the console.

     ![](images/df5.jpg)